Positive news of vaccines mean that our economies can see the beginning of the end of the pandemic and can start to plan for the return to the office.

-- Team members need an easy to use app to book their return to the office on a first come first served basis.
+- Team members need an easy to use desk booking app to book their return to the office on a first come first served basis.

 - Facility Managers need controls over how many people return, and need to rely upon contact tracing capabilities.